 Propagation

-Propagation of Monstera obliqua Peru is a difficult and slow process.
-Node cuttings from Monstera obliqua Peru runners are likely the most cost effective and easiest to obtain for propagation.
-Ideally your cutting should have 2 to 4 nodes.
+Propagation of Monstera obliqua Peru is difficult and slow.
+Node cuttings from Monstera obliqua Peru runners are likely the most cost-effective and easiest to obtain for propagation.
+Ideally, your cutting should have 2 to 4 nodes.

 Place the cutting on moist sphagnum moss in a container with a lid to increase humidity.
-Place it in a well-lit area and open the container once a day to let in fresh air.
-A heating pad under the container, to keep it warm, can help.
+Please place it in a well-lit area and open the container daily for fresh air.
+A heating pad under the container to keep it warm can help.

 Patience is key!
-It can take 4 months or longer before you see leaves begin to grow.
+It can take four months or longer to see leaves grow.

 Diseases & Pests

-Whitefly, mealybugs, spider mites, and thrips can all feed on Monstera obliqua Peru.
+Whiteflies, mealybugs, spider mites, and thrips can all feed on Monstera obliqua Peru.
 And can be controlled with insecticides.
-Diseases which can impact it include anthracnose, powdery mildew, mosaic virus, leaf-spot disease, root rot, rust, and southern blight.
+Diseases that can impact it include anthracnose, powdery mildew, mosaic virus, leaf-spot disease, root rot, rust, and southern blight.
 Prevent disease by providing proper care to keep your plant healthy.
 And quarantine any new plants you acquire.

 Toxicity

 The calcium oxalate in Monstera obliqua Peru is toxic to pets and humans.
-It will cause irritation of the mouth, esophagus, and stomach, decreased appetite, and vomiting.
+It will irritate the mouth, esophagus, stomach, decreased appetite, and vomiting.